alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/controls.md

 These controls provide a visual representation of data elements in different layouts or views.

+**Html display**: <xref:Alternet.UI.WebBrowser>.

+This control may be used to render full featured web documents.

 **Informational**: <xref:Alternet.UI.Label>, <xref:Alternet.UI.ProgressBar>.

 These controls are designed to present information to the user in a visual form.